FlisherOfatale/Afterburner_Toolhead_PCB_Neo/Production Files/ERCFv2/README.md

 ## JUIMP SOLDER CONFIGURATION
 ### WARNING ###
-* Please read validate you are jump soldering the right voltage.
+* Please validate you are jump soldering the right voltage for your usage.
 Refer to the image below for example
 * DO NOT solder jumper 2 differents voltage to the same
 * When soldering 12/24v, doublecheck the connectivity with the unused pad and the middle one to be sure you did not short 12 and 24v together.